lilactown/immutable-editor/README.md

 React.render(<MyApp />, document.getElementById('app'));
 ```

+If you're using Immutable.js in your project, you can tell the editor to pass back immutable data by setting the `immutable` flag on the `<Editor />` component.

 ### Dependencies

 The editor has two external dependencies: FontAwesome (for font icons) and the Source Code Pro font.
 They can be included like so: